prabhuanem/JPaint-FinalProject/README.md

     3. Select Functionality has been implemented
     4. Move functionality has been implemented along with Undo/Redo of Move has been implemented

-**Bugs (Sprint - 2)**

-    1. When shapes created are overlapped select and Move functionality is not working as intended

 Note : Will get this fixed in the upcoming sprint's

 **Sprint - 3**

 **Features Implemented**

+    1. Implemented Shape Decorator (Which decorates the shape with a dashed line when the shape is selected)
+    2. Implemented Copy, Paste and Delete Functionalities
+    3. Implemented Undo/Redo of Paste and Delete functionalities

+**Bugs (Sprint - 3)**

+    1. When shapes created are overlapped and when selecting both the shapes are getting selected.
+Will try to fix it in next sprint

+**Design Patterns**

+Below are the design patterns implemented in this project

+    1. Factory Method Pattern
+    2. Command Pattern
+    3. Strategy Pattern
+    4. Builder Pattern
+    5. Decorator Pattern